hareenl/gpt-plus/README.md

 - Automatic switching between ChatGPT and Bing depending on request.
 - Multitask mode to execute as many tasks as required with access to information acquired from a prior task.
 - Multi-step Python code generation and creation of .py file as output'.
 - Execute and debug option for Python code.
+Supports automatic installation of missing modules.
 - Multi-step HTML code generation and creation of .html file as output'.
 - Generation of images utilising ChatGPT and DALL•E API.
 - Options for switching between gpt-3.5-turbo and gpt-4.